y0014984/Advanced-Equipment/README.md

 ## Known Issues

-* This is mod still under development and isn't recommended for for productive use, at this moment.
+* This is mod still under development and isn't recommended for productive use, at this moment.

 ## Contact